deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "I did rather get the impression that an oil drum half full of concrete isn't quite heavy enough nowadays, you're right."

-"…Bet that's a sentence you never thought you'd utter, sir."
+"...Bet that's a sentence you never thought you'd utter, sir."

 "Mm.
 Any more observations?
 No?
 Arright, let's go get these fookin' suits off.
-And…Arés?"
+And...Arés?"

 "Yes sir?"